 It can be easy to get sucked in during these shots, so it’s your job to keep an eye and an ear out for what’s going on in the room to keep your coverage balanced.

-So many ceremonies these days have fun little details all their own.
+So many ceremonies these days have fun little details all their own, in addition to some of the most memorable images of the wedding day.
 Often times, it can be valuable to create a wedding ceremony details checklist.

 Depending on your arrival time to the ceremony site, try to grab a wide shot with no guests, to set the scene.

 From there, move on to the smaller details.
 A 70-200mm f/2.8 is your friend for these shots.
 Maybe there is a handmade Chuppah, or initials carved in a birch bark archway.
 Perhaps there is a refreshment table with signature drinks for couples to sip on their way to finding a chair.

 In your quest for details, be sure to track down a ceremony program and find somewhere pretty to place it–a nearby bush, a stained-glass window, or hand one to an usher.

 From there, think flowers again.
 Florists love to dress up the aisle with cute arrangements hanging off the end of the pew.
 Often, there are large floral arrangements near where the couple will soon say their vows.
 Just know that everything you capture here will be like the bride is seeing it for the first time–she’ll be so busy trying not to cry as she walks down the aisle to profess her love that it will all be a blur!

 The other big shot, besides the kiss, is the ring exchange.
 If you are outdoors, having a lens with some extra reach like a 300 f/4, Canon 100-400mm or Nikon 200-500mm will get you close without having to be on top of the couple.